-Visit the picturesque lakes
+Enjoy picturesque lakes

 Jackson Lake and Jenny Lake are two beautiful lakes to visit.
 The former is about 15 miles (24 km) long and it’s located in the northern end of the park.
 Jenny Lake is much smaller and located a few miles south of Jackson Lake.

 The lakes are as most breathtaking on days when the water is calm and the mountains are reflected by the lake.
 Popular activities in and on the lake are swimming, kayaking and canoeing.

 Imagine being a settler in the 1890s

-E. Sit back and watch the show in Yellowstone National Park, Wyoming
+E. Yellowstone National Park, Wyoming

-- Driving time: 1 hour
+- Driving time: 1 h

-After some long drives on the San Francisco to New York road trip itinerary it’s nice with such a short drive from Teton to Yellowstone.
-In Yellowstone you need more time than in the former as it’s so huge.
+After some long drives, it’s nice with such a short stretch from Teton to Yellowstone National Park.
+In Yellowstone, you need more time than in the former as it’s so huge.

 Size wise Yellowstone National Park is larger than the small states Rhode Island and Delaware.
 And there are so many reasons to go to Yellowstone National Park.
 In the park you find rivers, canyons, valleys, mountain ranges, hot springs, geysers and much more.